mshemadarshini/dxc-digitalexplorer/training/Playbooks/PlaybookOverview.md

 - Technology Showcases
 - Delivery Center and Customer briefing packs.

+### Playbook Shelves
+Playbooks are organised into shelfs; the main playbook homepage shows the available shelfs, click a shelf to view the playbooks.

 ### Playbook sections
 Each Playbook is broken down into the following sections